 What is OTT (over-the-top)?
 A complete guide

-If you’ve ever binged a show on IMDb TV, streamed a game on Twitch, or watched your favorite network broadcast app on Fire TV, you’ve experienced over-the-top (OTT) video content.
-OTT represents any content that is delivered directly to viewers via a streaming video service over the Internet, bypassing the traditional cable set box, and typically viewed on a TV.
+If you’ve ever binged a show on IMDb TV, streamed a live event on Twitch, or watched your favorite network broadcast app on Fire TV, you’ve experienced over-the-top (OTT) video content.
+OTT, which is sometimes also called streaming TV, represents any content that is delivered directly to viewers via a streaming video service over the Internet, bypassing the traditional cable set box, and typically viewed on a TV.

-OTT video ads are the advertisements delivered to viewers within this OTT content.
-OTT video ads offer an opportunity for advertisers to reach new audiences at scale as more viewers lean into streaming video content in lieu of traditional cable and broadcast TV.
-In this post, we will provide an overview of OTT advertising, define common terms, and share how Amazon OTT and online video ads help brands deliver their messages at scale.
+OTT ads, also known as streaming TV ads, are the advertisements delivered to viewers within this video content.
+OTT, or streaming TV, ads offer an opportunity for advertisers to reach new audiences at scale as more viewers lean into streaming video content in lieu of traditional cable and broadcast TV.
+In this post, we will provide an overview of OTT advertising, define common terms, and share how Amazon Streaming TV and online video ads help brands deliver their messages at scale.

 OTT meaning and definitions

-As mentioned, OTT refers to any type of streaming media content delivered over the Internet.
+As mentioned, OTT, or streaming TV, refers to any type of streaming media content delivered over the Internet.
 It includes subscription-based streaming services where consumers can access content on-demand without having to go through a traditional satellite or cable provider.
 Viewers can watch OTT content across a range of devices such as mobile phones, gaming consoles, and tablets, but the majority of viewing occurs on connected TVs (CTV).

 In addition to cord-cutters, there are also “cord shavers,” who are minimizing their pay-TV plans but still using streaming services.
 And then there’s a growing number of “cord nevers”—people who have never paid for TV subscriptions or premium channels.

-Here are some of the key terms advertisers should know for OTT.
+Here are some of the key terms advertisers should know for streaming TV.

 Advanced TV is an overarching term referring to streaming content that goes beyond linear television delivery models to other devices and apps.
 Many of these services are communicated through acronyms like OTT, CTV, TVE, OLV, VOD, SVOD, TVOD, AVOD, and PVOD.
 Let’s break down what these acronyms mean and how they work.